 Hi, I’m Cathryn.
-I’m a Book Coach and Author who also does a fair bit of writing for media, speaking gigs, and the occasional karaoke session.
+I’m a Book Coach and Publisher who also does a fair bit of writing for media, speaking gigs, and the occasional karaoke session.
 But only in front of a large audience.
 I’m not into those small, private karaoke rooms.
 Think of somewhere between a hall and a stadium.
 That’s my jam.

 But seriously, while I joke (kind of) about loving a big audience, I’m very serious when it comes to coaching.
 When you start and finish your book (I’ll be honest, it’s the keeping-on-going and finishing which gets people stuck), I’ll be cheering like the embarrassing parent whose had one too many beers at a football game.

 After 15 years of working in marketing and media, I finally wrote that book I’d been dreaming about.
 In fact, I started it when my newborn son was 6 weeks old.
 “Now that I’ve got all this free time, I can start writing that novel!”
 I thought.
 Clearly I had baby brain and wouldn’t know a good idea if it poked me in the eye.

 A few months later, after spending months writing when he was asleep and driving myself into the ground with exhaustion, I took a break from my book.
 It was a sexy comedy, and it’s hard to be funny when you’re exhausted and on the verge of tears all the time.

 Just over a year later, I was talking to my husband about my unfinished manuscript, which was silently mocking me from my desk.
 I hated the fact I hadn’t finished it and I knew that it was time.
 My husband agreed and supported me.
 “You don’t want to wake up at 70 and say ‘Damn, I wish I’d written that book,” he said… and it was the final bit of motivation which drove me to get it done.